-The county must pay for the "treatment, training, instruction, care habilitation, support, and transportation of persons with intellectual disability, as provided for in the county management plan provisions implemented pursuant to lowa Code §331.439(1), in a state hospital school, or in a special unit, or any public or private facility approved by the director of the Department of Human Services." (lowa Code §222.60) (Note: SF 2336, HHS appropriations bill, makes changes to lowa Code §249A, Medical Assistance, to implement the transfer of responsibility for funding certain Medicaid services from the counties to the state.)
+The MHDS region must pay for the "treatment, training, instruction, care, habilitation, support, and transportation of persons with an intellectual disability, as provided for in the applicable regional service system management plan implemented pursuant to section 331.393 in a state resource center, or in a special unity, or any public or private facility within or without the state, approved by the director of human services."
+(Iowa Code §222.60)

-Persons with Mental Illness: The county must pay for the cost of hospitalization in a state mental health institute and the "necessary and legal" costs and expenses for "taking into custody, care, investigation, admission, commitment, and support" of mentally ill persons in the mental health institutes (lowa Code §§230.1).
-The county responsible for the cost of a patient at a mental health institute is required to remove the patient to a county care facility if instructed to do so by the institute and a county without a county care facility may pay for the care in any "convenient and proper" county or private institution (lowa Code §§227.11, 227.14).
+Persons with Mental Illness: The MHDS region must pay for the cost of hospitalization in a state mental health institute and the "necessary and legal" costs and expenses for "taking into custody, care, investigation, admission, commitment, and support" of mentally ill persons in the mental health institutes (lowa Code §230.1).
+The MHDS region is responsible for the cost of a patient at a mental health institute is required to remove the patient to a county care facility if instructed to do so by the institute and a county without a county care facility may pay for the care in any "convenient and proper" county or private institution (lowa Code §§227.11, 227.14).
 Certain provisions of the lowa Code refer to persons with chronic mental illness.
 "Persons with chronic mental illness" means persons 18 and over, with a persistent mental or emotional disorder that seriously impairs their functioning relative to such primary aspects of daily living as personal relations, living arrangements or employment.